 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes.
 The amendments in this update remove certain exceptions to the general principals in Topic 740, as well as simplify GAAP for certain areas and improve consistency within the topic.
 This guidance is effective for interim and annual periods beginning on or after December 15, 2020 (fiscal 2022).
 Early adoption is permitted, with all amendments required to be adopted in the same period.
-The Company is currently evaluating the impact of the guidance on its consolidated financial statements.
+The adoption of this standard in the first quarter of fiscal 2022 did not have a material impact on the Company's consolidated financial statements.